 Speth’s vehicle came to a stop against a utility pole on the sidewalk at Fourth and Lanckton.

 A witness told The Eagle he found Speth unconscious behind the wheel.
-Police say first reponders tried to revive Speth before he was rushed
+Police say first reponders tried to revive Speth before he was rushed to BMC.

 Police are seeking witnesses to the accident.
 Anyone who saw what happened is asked to call Pittsfield Police at (413) 448-9700, ext.
 338.